NASCUS Pierre Jay Award

 First presented in 1997, the Pierre Jay Award honors the first Commissioner of Banks in Massachusetts, Pierre Jay.
 He learned of the cooperative credit union movement in Milan, Italy and quickly embraced the concept.
 Working with philanthropist and credit union pioneer Edward Filene of Boston, and despite objections from the banking industry, Jay went on to champion credit union development in the United States.
 Through Jay’s perseverance and service, he profoundly shaped credit union history.

 Every year, NASCUS members have the opportunity to nominate an individual or organization/committee that shows outstanding commitment and dedication to the state credit union system.
-Nominations are reviewed by NASCUS’ Pierre Jay Award Committee, and a winner is selected based on criteria.
-Winners are announced prior to NASCUS’ Annual State System Summit, where they are honored.
+Nominations are reviewed by NASCUS’ Pierre Jay Award Committee, and a winner is selected based on judging criteria outlined below.

 The selection committee was overhauled in 2019 to reflect a balance of state regulators and the credit union industry.